MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/Set-SmbServerConfiguration.md

 ```

 ### -DisableSmbEncryptionOnSecureConnection
 Specifies that SMB encryption will also be used if configured on the SMB server.
 By default, QUIC encryption only is used in order to avoid double encryption affecting performance unnecessarily.
-If a client requires SMB encryption using Set-SmbClientConfiguration -ForceSMBEncryptionOverQuic $true then DisableSmbEncryptionOnSecureConnection value is ignored and SMB encryption occurs.
+If a client requires SMB encryption using Set-SmbClientConfiguration -ForceSMBEncryptionOverQuic $true then the DisableSmbEncryptionOnSecureConnection value is ignored and SMB encryption occurs.

 ```yaml
 Type: Boolean